EsfordADR.com

 Let's Work Through This®

-Courtrooms have rigid rules.
+Courts have rigid rules.
 Private arbitration permits the parties to achieve confidential resolution outside the confines of Civil Procedure and the Rules of Evidence.
-And in a timeframe faster than fact discovery deadlines in state or federal court, let alone getting to the merits.
+This can be accomplished in a timeframe faster than discovery deadlines in state or federal court, let alone getting to the merits.

 Mediation by Caucus

-If mediation makes more sense for a particular dispute, Denny has been trained in Zoom mediation using the Caucus Method, and with 20 years of additonal experience settling cases before magistrate judges in U.S. District Court for the Northern District of Illinois.
+If mediation makes more sense for a particular dispute, Denny has been trained in virtual mediation using the Caucus Method, and with 20 years of additional experience settling cases before magistrate judges in U.S. District Courts across the country.

 "